thephpleague/omnipay/README.md

 ## Package Layout

-Omnipay is a collection of packages which all depend on the [omnipay/common](https://github.com/thephpleague/omnipay-common) package to provide a consistent interface.
+Omnipay has a lot of packages which all depend on the [omnipay/common](https://github.com/thephpleague/omnipay-common) package to provide a consistent interface.
 There are no dependencies on official payment gateway PHP packages - we prefer to work with the HTTP API directly.
 Under the hood, we use the popular and powerful